Transformers Manufacturing Process

 3. CORE COIL ASSEMBLY

-- Cylinder made out of insulating press board/ press pan paper is wrapped on all the three limbs.
+- A cylinder made out of insulating pressboard/ press pan paper is wrapped on all three limbs.

-- Low Voltage Coil is placed on the insulated core limbs.
+- A low Voltage Coil is placed on the insulated core limbs.

-- Insulating block of specified thickness and number are placed both at the top and bottom of the L.V coil.
+- Insulating blocks of specified thickness and number are placed both at the top and bottom of the L.V coil.

-- Cylinder made out of corrugated paper or plain cylinder with oil ducts are provided over L.V coil.
+- Cylinder made out of corrugated paper or plain cylinder with oil ducts is provided over L.V coil.

 - H.V.
 Coils are placed over the cylinder.

-- Gap between each section of H.V.
+- The gap between each section of H.V.
 Coils including top & bottom clearances is maintained with the help of oil ducts, as per the design/drawings.

 - The Top Yoke is refilled.
-Top core frame including core bolts and tie rods are fixed in position.
+The top core frame including core bolts and tie rods are fixed in position.

 - Primary and secondary windings are connected as per the requirements.
-Phase barrier between H.V. phases are placed as per requirement.
+Phase barriers between H.V. phases are placed as per requirement.